testofthings/toolsaf/documentation/Tools.md

     }
 }
 ```
-To properly process certmitm results, IP addresses for the hosts, present in the output need to be provided in the metafile.
+To properly process certmitm results, IP addresses for the hosts present in the output need to be provided in the metafile.

-### Github releses
+### Github releases

 Data files are release json-files fetched from GitHub and named as `<component>.json` where `<component>` is the name of the SW component.
 Example metafile `00meta.json`: